 Kids aged 6-12 years old can now dine at the Royal Caribbean specialty restaurants for only $10, while ages 5 and below can eat free!
 Your kids can get their very own menu — a collection of kid-friendly picks from the “grownups” menu.

 It is best to reserve your dining package before sailing so that prices will be modified for kids once aboard.

 The Royal Caribbean Complimentary Restaurants

-A few of the newer Royal Caribbean cruise ships have supplementary casual choices that are complimentary as well; such as the Park Café which serves sandwiches and salad stop that is available for breakfast, lunch, and late afternoon bites.
+A few of the newer Royal Caribbean cruise ships have supplementary casual choices that are also complimentary, such as the Park Café, which serves sandwiches and salad stop that is available for breakfast, lunch, and late afternoon bites.

 Below are the complimentary restaurants that are available on different ships.